unusualcomputers/unusualcomputers/code/mopidy/mopidyradiorough/README.rst

 .. image:: https://github.com/unusualcomputers/unusualcomputers/blob/master/writing/pics/radio_rough_start.png

 The most interesting part is the list.
-By clicking on it you navigate through sources of sound.
+By double-clicking on it you navigate through sources of sound.
 Directories of things have square brackets around the name, albums have round brackets, files on your local disk have a star in front of them.

 Right click opens up a menu that tells you what you can do, it changes a bit depending on where you are in the lists.
+All this can be done using keyboard too, see the list of shortcuts below.

 .. image:: https://github.com/unusualcomputers/unusualcomputers/blob/master/writing/pics/radio_rough_menu.png